ABOUT

 Andrew Jackson Bio Dsf0157

-Andrew Jackson is a British artist based between Montréal, Canada and the UK.
-He is an associate lecturer at London College of Communication, who sits on the advisory panel of The Photo Ethics Centre.
+Andrew Jackson is a British / Canadian photographer and artist based between Montréal, Canada and the UK.
+He is an associate lecturer at the London College of Communication, teaching in the MA Documentary & Photojournalism program and has previously served on the advisory board of the Photo Ethics Centre.

 His practice is developed at the intersection of photography and text and, most recently, focuses on notions of family, transnational migration, displacement, trauma, war, and collective memory.

-His works are held in the United Kingdom Government Art Collection, The Permanent Collection New Walsall Art Gallery, Birmingham Museum & Art Gallery, Rugby Museum & Art Gallery, Cadbury Trust, Autograph and Light Work collections besides other public and private collections of art.
+His works are held in the United Kingdom Government Art Collection, The Permanent Collection New Walsall Art Gallery, Birmingham Museum & Art Gallery, Rugby Museum & Art Gallery, Cadbury Trust, Autograph ABP, and Light Work Collection, New York, besides in other public and private collections of art.

-He has been a recipient of the month-long Light Work / Autograph ABP artist-in residence program in Syracuse, New York, and is a graduate of the MA Documentary Photography program at Newport in Wales.
+He has been a Light Work / Autograph ABP artist-in-residence in Syracuse, New York.
+He graduated from the MA Documentary Photography program at Newport in Wales, UK.

-Current ongoing works include Such Is The Pathway, (soon to be published in Hapax Magazine Vol.4) exploring the legacies of war and the Arts Council Funded series Across The Sea Is A Shore, a collection of three photographic works which explore the intergenerational legacies of migration to the UK from the Caribbean between Windrush and Brexit.
+Current ongoing works include Such is the Pathway, which explores the legacies of war, and the Arts Council England-funded series Across The Sea Is A Shore, a collection of three photographic works which explore the intergenerational legacies of migration to the UK from the Caribbean between Windrush and Brexit.

-A monograph of the first work in this series, From A Small Island, was published in 2023..
-His latest work, In Heart and Life and Longing, explores the liminal spaces which Blackness occupies in Montreal.
+A monograph of the first work in this series, From A Small Island, was published in 2023.
+His latest work, In Heart and Life and Longing, commissioned by the McCord Stewart Museum, explores the liminal spaces Blackness occupies in Montreal.

 Jackson has a history of developing platforms that create opportunities for traditionally excluded groups to engage with photography.
-He has previously co-founded and been the co-director of ReFramed, a UK based organisation which creates opportunities for artists from Black, Asian and other racialised communities to engage with photography.
-IC Visual in Bristol and Some Cities, Birmingham, which was a participatory non-profit photography company based in Birmingham, UK.
+He was the co-founder and co-director of IC Visual in Bristol, UK, and Some Cities, Birmingham, as well as ReFramed, a UK-based organisation which creates opportunities for artists from Black, South Asian and other racialized communities to engage with photography.